To benefit the quality and productivity of manufacturing worldwide,

 - Michael Wang, CUHK, Hong Kong

-Bulgarian translation courtesy of
+Bulgarian translation of this page provided by

 Dimitar Teykiyski at Go Science.